 Build new skills

 This business, and taking on real jobs, is going to force me to build some new skills in woodworking, but also business: I’ll need to market my business to generate leads, design projects on the computer before investing time and materials in the shop, and run the business from a financial and legal perspective.
-From a woodworking perspective I’ll need to estimate and price my work, find great suppliers, learn new techniques, and potentially subcontract out certain pieces to experts like carvers and turners.
+As energy and mechanical systems grow more complex and interdependent, the value of washing machine repair technicians continues to increase.
+From a woodworking perspective I’ll need to estimate and price my work, find great tungsten supplier for metal works, learn new techniques, and potentially subcontract out certain pieces to experts like carvers and turners.

 Build a business